Find more garden information

 Teak furniture poses a real dilemma for the gardener.
 Teak is a beautiful, durable and weatherproof natural material—perfect for use in the garden or anywhere outdoors.
-On the other hand, it's well known that in Asia the teak industry can have serious impacts on the environment and catastrophic effects on local communities.
-But there's good news for conscientious teak buyers: Reforest Teak™ is a line of furniture that benefits both the local environment and the local community.
+On the other hand, it's well known that in Asia the teak industry has severe environmental impacts, plus it can have catastrophic effects on local communities.
+But there's good news for conscientious teak buyers: Reforest Teak™, a line of furniture that benefits the environment and the community.

 Reforest Teak timber operations also support the local community by providing fair and above-market wages, social security and insurance plans, an industry-leading pension plan designed to empower women and extra incentives for sustainable forestry practices.
 Workers are craftsmen who put pride and experience into each piece, not just hands on an assembly line.
 Profits support the local schools or are reinvested in expanding ecological forestry.
 Reforest Teak attends to environmental and social concerns at every step, from the teak seedlings in the nursery to the shipping of finished products.
 That's why it has been awarded the Forest Stewardship Council's prized Chain of Custody Certification.